William Tyndale: Works about Tyndale

 The first biographical film about Tyndale, titled William Tindale, was released in 1937.
 Arnold Wathen Robinson depicted Tyndale's life in stained glass windows for the Tyndale Baptist Church ca. 1955.
 The 1975 novel The Hawk that Dare Not Hunt by Day by Scott O'Dell fictionalizes Tyndale and the smuggling of his Bible into England.
 The film God's Outlaw: The Story of William Tyndale, was released in 1986.
 The 1998 film Stephen's Test of Faith includes a long scene with Tyndale, how he translated the Bible, and how he was put to death.

 A cartoon film about his life, titled Torchlighters: The William Tyndale Story, was released ca. 2005.
 The documentary film, William Tyndale: Man with a Mission, was released ca. 2005.
 The movie included an interview with David Daniell.
 In 2007, the 2-hour Channel 4 documentary, The Bible Revolution, presented by Rod Liddle, details the roles of historically significant English Reformers John Wycliffe, William Tyndale, and Thomas Cranmer.
 The "Battle for the Bible" (2007) episode of the PBS Secrets of the Dead series, narrated by Liev Schreiber, features Tyndale's story and legacy and includes historical context.
 This film is an abbreviated and revised version of the PBS/Channel 4 version.

+He has also appeared as a character in two plays dealing with the King James Bible, Howard Brenton's Anne Boleyn (2010) and David Edgar's Written on the Heart (2011).

 In 2011, BYUtv produced a documentary miniseries, Fires of Faith, on the creation of the King James Bible, which focused heavily on Tyndale's life.
 In 2013, BBC Two aired a 60-minute documentary The Most Dangerous Man in Tudor England, written and presented by Melvyn Bragg.

 Another known documentary is the film William Tyndale: His Life, His Legacy.